alecsavvy/cconjecture/README.md

-# three-n-plus-one
+#THE COLLATZ CONJECTURE
-A repository for my study of the 3N+1 algorithm
+A repository for my study of the Collatz Conjecture

-THE 3N+1 STUDY

-The algorithm is currently unexplained but in a nutshell you input any positive integer and if it is odd you multiply it by 3 and add one, if it is even divide by two.
+The algorithm starts with any positive integer.
+If it is odd you multiply it by 3 and add 1.
+If it is even you divide by 2.

-As you continue this process every integer will be broken down into an endless loop of 4, 2, 1.
+As you continuously iterate every integer will resolve to an endless loop of 4, 2, 1.

+        pseudo-code example

+        while n != 0:
+            if n is odd:
+                n = 3n+1
+            if n is even:
+                n = n/2

+        >>> n = 1
+        >>> n = 3n+1
+        >>> n = 4
+        >>> n = n/2
+        >>> n = 2
+        >>> n = n/2
+        >>> n = 1

+        back where we started, more info: https://en.wikipedia.org/wiki/Collatz_conjecture

-No one has figured out quite why this works the way it does but I am curious about it and I will track my studies here in this repository.
+No one has figured out why this works but I am curious so I will document my work in this repository.

-cheers
+There may be terms that I come up with over the course of this study so I will define them in the following file explanations below.

+#algorithm.py
+(created: 03/01/2017)

+#main.py
+(created: 03/01/2017)

+#ph.py
+(created: 03/01/2017)

+#ch.py
+(created: 03/01/2017)

+- Savvy